 - The breed is very fertile and can breed back rather quickly.
 The heifers can breed at about 2 to 3 years.
 The bulls can even start at an earlier age, as they can breed when they’re a year and a half years old.
 After giving birth the mother is very nurturing, and she can also provide lots of milk for her calf.

 - You should find a reputable breeder if you’re considering buying a miniature Hereford.
 It’s easy to make mistakes, such as paying show-quality prices for a cow when you just want a pet.
 Others may pay top fees for a very small animal only to find out that she’s not small-framed genetically.

 Just make sure you get the most suitable animal for your needs.
 If you want them for the beef, then they’re able to provide better beef than just about any beef you can get in the supermarket.
 If you want a pet, make sure that it’s docile and that you train it with a harness.
 And if you want them for your own breeding program, you will need to research the pedigrees.

-The Lowline Angus was actually created by accident, as it was the result of an Australian study which tried to determine if large or small animals were more efficient at converting grass into meat.
+The Lowline Angus was actually created by accident.
+They were the result of an Australian study which tried to determine if large or small animals were more efficient at converting grass into meat.
 In this 1974 study, they used 85 Angus cows and divided them into 3 herds.

 The High Line herd was defined by high yearling growth rates, and the Low Line herd had low yearling growth rates.
 The third herd was the control with randomly selected animals.
 Researchers found out at the end that the High and Low Line herds demonstrated about the same level of efficiency in converting grass to protein.